SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch17:access_control_lists.md

 7. Why do we need `ACL_MASK` entry?

-   TLDR: to be compatible with the traditional UNIX permission mechansim.
+   TL;DR: to be compatible with the traditional UNIX permission mechanism.

    Say we have a file, and this file has a ACL like: